Bylaws

 Section 4.
 Vacancies.
 Any Officer vacancies may be filled by the affirmative quorum vote at a meeting of the Board of Directors.
 The officer elected to fill a vacancy shall be elected for the unexpired term of his predecessor in office.

 Section 5.
 President.
 The President shall be the chief executive officer of the corporation, Chairman of the Board of Directors and carry out the general duties and powers of supervision and management usually vested in the office of President of a corporation.
 The President shall preside at all meetings of the Board, Executive Committee and “members”.
-If absent, the President will appoint another officer to preside at these meetings.
+If absent, the President will appoint the Vice-President or another officer to preside at these meetings.

-Section 9.
+Section 8.
 Treasurer.
-The Treasurer shall have the custody of the corporate funds and securities, keep full and accurate accounts of receipts and disbursements in books belonging to the corporation and deposit all moneys and other valuables in the name and to the credit of the corporation in such depositories designated by the Board of Directors.
+The Treasurer shall have custody of the corporate funds and securities, keep full and accurate accounts of receipts and disbursements in books belonging to the corporation and deposit all moneys and other valuables in the name and to the credit of the corporation in such depositories designated by the Board of Directors.

 Section 10.
 Other Officer Duties.
 The Board of Directors may, at its discretion, assign to any officer other duties that are in the best interest of the corporation.